Kotak Assured Savings Plan

-- Tax payers have to provide the buyer’s name, Pan card, and Aadhaar card, if the income has been earned from short-term or long-term capital gains from the sale of land or a building.
+Taxpayers must provide the buyer’s name, Pan card, and Aadhaar card if the income has been earned from short-term or long-term capital gains from the sale of land or a building.

-- Taxpayers should provide details of ‘capital gains’ and ‘dividend’ in the case of a business trust or investment fund.
+Taxpayers should provide details of ‘capital gains’ and ‘dividends’ in the case of a business trust or investment fund.

 A person or HUF is ineligible to submit an ITR-3 if they receive income from being a partner in a partnership firm that is engaged in a trade or profession.
 In this situation, they may submit ITR 2.